-Researchers from ARC East of England, hospital staff and people living with dementia have co-designed resources that support hospital teams to use person-centred approaches when caring for people living with dementia during hospital admission.
+Researchers from ARC East of England, hospital staff and people living with dementia have co-designed resources that support hospital teams in using person-centred approaches when caring for people living with dementia during hospital admission.

 Person-centred approaches are recognised as best practice when caring for people living with dementia.
 This approach creates a more supportive and understanding environment for individuals with dementia and enhances their quality of care.
 However, hospitals do not utilise this approach due to limited resources and a lack of understanding of how to incorporate it.
 When there are safety concerns regarding an individual, hospitals often implement one-to-one support or close supervision of a small group of patients (constant observation).
 Constant observation provides an opportunity to embed person-centred approaches.